What is Reflexology?

 You will be treated by a therapist who is fully qualified by ITEC (globally recognised certification) in both reflexology and anatomy and physiology.
 At the start of the session a full consultation will be conducted in order for your therapist to build a picture of your current state of health and to devise a treatment plan tailored specifically to you.
 You will have the opportunity at any time during the treatment to ask questions.
-You maybe given dietary and lifestyle advise during the consultation.

 The treatment will begin with some gentle relaxation techniques followed by applying pressure to each of the reflex points.
 You may wish to close your eyes and relax or you might prefer to chat during your session, this is entirely up to you